 #90 - Come on, where are all the Russians who love these types of numbers?
 The Flyers have never had a #90 either.

-#88 - I’m not even going to make any jokes here, as Hall of Famer Eric Lindros is the first, last and only Flyer to ever don #88.
+#88 - I’m not even going to make any jokes here, as Hall of Famer Eric Lindros is the first, last, and only Flyer to ever don #88.
 We all know Eric’s story, and so I won’t rehash it.
 But I just want to go on record as having a great appreciation for the way he put the Flyers back on the map.
 Even with all of the turmoil surrounding Lindros’ career, it was special to watch him take the ice for the Flyers.
 As long as he was upright.
 Sorry, I couldn’t help myself.
 But, thank you Eric!
 It still makes me sad to think about what could have been, though.

 #87 - Donald Brashear gooned his way into our hearts for four seasons with the Flyers.
 And no Flyer will probably ever wear this number again, because Brashear would beat them to a bloody pulp for intruding.

-#82 - One of the Flyers’ numerous failed “bring them over from the KHL for a year” experiments, defenseman Evgeny Medveded scored 12 points in 45 games for the Flyers in his lone season of 2015-16.
+#82 - One of the Flyers’ numerous failed “bring them over from the KHL for a year” experiments, defenseman Evgeny Medvedev scored 12 points in 45 games for the Flyers in his lone season of 2015-16.
 Since then, Connor Bunnaman did little to stake his claim.
 This one is up for grabs for whoever wants it.

-#81 - When Carsen Twarynski first wore this number this year, he became the initial Flyer to do so.
+#81 - When Carsen Twarynski first wore this number, he became the initial Flyer to do so.
 Woo.
 Until someone else takes it, he wins here by default.

 #79 - When Carter Hart made his long-awaited NHL debut in 2019, he became the first Flyer to ever put on #79.
 Let’s all hope and pray that he will be the only one.
 It’s probably not a stretch to say that the fate of the organization rests on his shoulders, but don’t tell the kid that.
 We wouldn’t want him to hear about the Flyers’ long history of goaltending gone wrong and get scared off.
 Spoiler alert: He already knows about it.
 But maybe he’s the kind of player who was born to rise to the occasion.
 Frankly, he’d better be.